 Public Disclosure of Information of Tax Exempt Organizations

 Certain information of tax exempt organizations is open to the public.
-Whether an organization is tax exempt and eligible to receive tax-deductible contributions can be determined by reviewing IRS Publication 78 (a partial list) (see also the online version of Publication 78) or by calling IRS Customer Service at 877-829-5500.
+Whether an organization is tax exempt and eligible to receive tax-deductible contributions can be determined by reviewing IRS Exempt Organization Select Check or by calling IRS Customer Service at 877-829-5500.
 A contributor can also check an organization’s exemption letter, which states the Code section that describes the organization and states whether or not contributions made to the organization are deductible.

 A tax-exempt organization is required to provide copies of its three most recent information returns, its exemption letter, and its approved application with supporting documentation, without charge (other than a reasonable fee for any reproduction and mailing costs), to persons requesting copies (with certain exceptions), unless it has made these forms widely available by publishing them on the Internet in accordance with IRS regulations.
 For more information, see the IRS’ FAQ on Returns Disclosure, the final regulations published in IR Bulletin 1999-17.